Winner-Ubah/hello-world/README.md

 I'm Winner Ubah.
-A young man who will use coding knowledge to startle the world.
+A young man who will use his coding knowledge to startle the world.